Upstatement/ups-public-library/README.md

 ## Contributing Guidelines

 You can teach about whatever you like.
-We ask that you keep your scope moderate.
-You can go as in-depth as you like, though.
-We don’t prescribe a voice or homogeny throughout the library.
-Embrace your own style and allow your own understanding to direct the lesson.
+We ask that you keep your scope moderate and entries digestable.
+We don’t prescribe a voice or homogeny throughout the Library, so embrace your style and allow your own understanding to direct the lesson.

-What we ask of you:
 - Scaffold your lesson.
 Doing so will make it easier to follow and retain.
 - Attend theory, principals, and best-practices when they present themselves.
 You don’t need to go into detail — just acknowledge them and their relevance to the lesson.
 A contrived example would be:
   > We’ll extract this operation into a function so that we don’t need to repeat our code each time we use it with different parameters.
-- If your lesson has knowledge prerequisites not captured in the Library, please add an epigraph with links to people can reference to attain that knowledge (somewhere like MDN is ideal).
+- If your lesson has knowledge prerequisites not captured in the Library, please add an epigraph with references to where it can be attained (somewhere like MDN is ideal).
+Or, if you're up for it, consider making a feature request for the missing information, or adding it yourself :)
 - If your lesson is paired with visuals or functional examples, please include them.

 ### Creating a new entry via CLI: